-If you have been seriously injured by an unsafe product, you need to establish product liability proof to show the defendant in the case is at fault.
+If an unsafe product has seriously injured you, you need to establish product liability proof to show the defendant in the case is at fault.
 To establish proof of product liability, you must be able to show:

-- The defect in the product is what caused your injury.
+The defect in the product is what caused your injury.
 This can be more challenging to establish.
-If you were in a car accident, for example, and you believe a defect caused your injury, you must be able to show that the injury happened as a direct result of the defect and not due to the accident itself or another cause.
+If you were in a car accident, for example, and you believe a defect caused your injury, you must be able to show that the injury happened as a direct result of the defect and not due to the accident itself.

 Often, it can be confusing for a layperson to determine whether they have evidence of a claim or not.
-If you have been injured by defective products, contact Katherman Briggs & Greenberg for a consultation to determine whether you have a legal claim.
+If you have been injured by defective products, contact KBG Injury Law for a consultation to determine whether you have a legal claim.
 Our team can help you gather the proof you need to build a strong case.

 A quick-to-read email on important legal advice & news.